ecmwf/aviso/docs/source/reference/configuration.rst

 Username File
 ^^^^^^^^^^^^^
 If set, the username will be read from the file defined.
-This takes priority over Username.
+This takes priority over `username`.

 ====================   ============================
 Type                   string, file path